Updated on 6/29/2023 with current instructions

-Click Edit next to "Change password," then enter a new, unique password.
+Select "Change password," then enter your current password and a new, unique password.
 Having a password you don't use on any other site will ensure that no one can get into your Facebook account if your password was stolen from another site.

 2. Turn on two-factor authentication

 Select "Two-factor authentication" and then click on your account.
 Select the type of two-factor authentication you'd like to use – an authentication app, a text message, or a security key.
 You'll have to enter a code (or use your key) as well as your password to log on when you use a new device or browser.
 This means even if a hacker gets your password, they can't get into your account.
 After you enable two-factor authentication, make note of your Recovery codes, which will let you into your account if you lose access to your authentication app, phone or security key.
 You can find them by selecting "Additional methods" and then "Recovery codes" from the two-factor authentication page.

 3. Set up alerts for unrecognized logins

 In the "Security check section, select "Login alerts," then select whether you'd like to be notified by email or in-app notification.
 This way you'll get an email if anyone logs into your account other than you.